 Shio ramen

-The shio ramen [塩ラーメン] has the broth based on salt.
-But do not imagine that he is simpler than the others.
-Although salt is its base, the flavor goes much further and so does the amount of ingredients.
+The shio ramen [塩ラーメン] has a broth based on salt.
+But don't think it is the simplest of the others.
+Even though salt is its base, the flavor goes well beyond and the amount of ingredients as well.

 Soup broth characteristics are likely to appear than in soy sauce ramen , this is because the sauce itself has a lighter flavor than others, your soup is not cloudy because it does not boil heavily like others.